Intravenous (IV) Sedation

 Oral Surgery in Comfort

 At Knoxville Oral and Maxillofacial Surgery, we provide intravenous or IV sedation to ensure the comfort of our patients during surgical procedures.
 As a deeper form of sedation, this option places patients in an extreme state of relaxation for the duration of their appointment.
-Dr. Turner P. Emery, Dr. Michael D. Wooten, and Dr. Joshua S. Manuel have received extensive training in anesthesia and are licensed by the Tennessee Board of Dentistry to provide IV sedation, as well as other forms of anesthesia.
+Dr. Turner P. Emery and Dr. Joshua S. Manuel have received extensive training in anesthesia and are licensed by the Tennessee Board of Dentistry to provide IV sedation, as well as other forms of anesthesia.
 At our state-of-the-art surgical center in Knoxville, TN, you can undergo your oral surgery procedure in comfort.

 What is IV Sedation?